Near Wellington in Lorain County, Ohio — The American Midwest (Great Lakes)

 3. Myron T. Herrick - Ohio History Central.
 (Submitted on December 9, 2010, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 7, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 714 times since then and 2 times this year.
+It was originally submitted on December 7, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 743 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on December 7, 2010, by Jamie Abel of Westerville, Ohio. • Bill Pfingsten was the editor who published this page.